boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 3. There should be a title that says: `Boon Logic BoonNano API`
 4. Copy your unique api-key associated with your account from the .BoonLogic file.
-2. In the Swagger web page, on the right side after the title panel, click on the green button labeled `Authorize` with a lock
+2. In the nano web page, on the right side after the title panel, click on the blue button labeled `Authorize` with a lock
 3. When prompted, enter the copied api key in the `Value` field
 4. Click `Authorize`
+5. Close the prompt window

 ### Initialize Instance {#instance}
 1. Click on the header labelled `instances` (second from the top)
 2. Find and click on the first green `POST` option which is labelled `/expert/v3/nanoInstance`
-3. On the right side under the green bar, click on `Try it out`
+3. On the right side, click on `Try it out`
-4. A input field and two new buttons will appear.
+4. The input field will not be greyed out and two new buttons will appear.
 Enter a label for the nano instance you want to allocate.
 4. Choose `Execute`
 5. A few lines down there is a header labelled `Code` followed by `Details` on the same line.
 Immediately under that is the response code to the request.
 For a successful request, the code should be `200` with a JSON block containing some information about the instance ID.